rsandagon/quiz_nodejs_express_backbone_bootstrap/README.md

 Installation
 ============
-A. Installing Node.js: Go to [http://nodejs.org](Nodejs website), and click install
+A. Installing Node.js: Go to [Nodejs website](http://nodejs.org), and click install

-B. Install MongoDb : Go to [http://docs.mongodb.org/manual/installation/](MongoDb) or you may use the added bash file mongo_install.bash
+B. Install MongoDb : Go to [MongoDb](http://docs.mongodb.org/manual/installation/) or you may use the added bash file mongo_install.bash

 C. Install Express Module

   1. Open a shell, cd to this project's file directory, and execute the following command to install the express module: 'npm install'

   2. This will generate a nodecellar folder which will contain the Express modules.

 D. Install mongodb driver

   1. execute the command: 'npm install mongodb'

   2. For Ubuntu, you may use the mongo_install.bash "$ sudo bash ./mongo_install.bash"

 How to Run